They say it takes a single moment of inspiration to create your New Year's Resolutions and a grand total of ten days to break them.

 Check the Fibre

 This is perhaps the only nutrient that’s worth checking out ‘per serve’ and any product with more than 3g fibre per serve is a winner.
 FYI our collagen bars are over 3g per serve.
-There's not a lot of fibre in our beef range but of course you wouldn't expect there to be so it's not a big deal if fibre isn't present.
+There's not a lot of fibre in our Beef Bars or Biltong but of course you wouldn't expect there to be so it's not a big deal if fibre isn't present.

 Check the Salt / Sodium